 5. Keep your software updated

-When you have antivirus software, you need to keep it updated to give you the best online safety.
+Antivirus software needs to be updated to ensure the best online safety.
 Your antivirus program will likely send notifications when it has a new update.
 Don’t bypass that notice.

-Updates may take some time, but there are often security patches included that guard against new malware that could infect your devices or apps.
+Updates may take some time, but security patches are often included to guard against new malware that could infect your devices or apps.
 If your security software isn’t updated and doesn’t recognize a threat, it won’t give you protection from internet virus

 6. Secure your device when using public Wi-Fi

 If you take your device to public areas, be cautious when using public Wi-Fi networks.
-These networks are not always secure.
-They also attract tons of traffic because they’re free to use.
+Public networks are not always secure and attract tons of traffic because they are free to use.

 One option is to use a virtual private network (VPN) for a more secure internet connection.
-A VPN encrypts any information sent from your device over a public network.
-That keeps others from hacking into your information.
+A virtual private network encrypts any information sent from your device over a public network, keeping others from hacking into your information.

 It’s also crucial that you physically secure your devices when in public.
 Notice your surroundings and don’t have your screens where others can easily view them.
 Lock or log off your device when you need to leave it, like when going to the restroom or grabbing another coffee.